 Angus’s Top Ten Australian Plants For Pots

-1 Anigozanthos 'Bush Pearl' Because of the non-stop awesome flowering 2 Xerochrysum bracteatum 'Cockatoo' Because of its amazingly textured flowers over many months on a...
+1 Anigozanthos 'Bush Pearl' and 'Bush Diamond' Because of the non-stop awesome flowering 2 Xerochrysum bracteatum - everlasting daisies Because of their amazingly textured flowers...

 Angus’s Top Ten Australian Plants For Decorative Foliage